MasonGroup/MasonVirusV3/README.md

 ## Disclaimer

+**ChatGPT** does not take responsibility for any misuse of this code.
 This software is a **malicious virus** designed to cause disruption and is intended for **educational purposes only**.
 It is **illegal and unethical** to use such programs without the explicit consent of the target user. ⚠️

 By using this code, you acknowledge that: